Covid-19

 country.

-Let us discuss the impact of Covid-19 on various
+Let us discuss the impact of COVID-19 on various

-aspects of healthcare industry.
+aspects of the healthcare industry.

 Hospitals in India